Glyndebourne Academy is an operatic development project that aims to support gifted and talented young singers

 Tuition, room, board and transport at the Glyndebourne Academy for successful applicants are fully funded.
 In most cases you’ll need to pay your own travel costs for attending auditions, but if this is likely to be a significant barrier to your attending, please let us know on your application.

 Applications for Glyndebourne Academy are managed via YAP Tracker.
-To submit an application you will need to create an account on YAP Tracker is free of charge.
+To submit an application you will need to create an account on YAP Tracker which is free of charge.
 There are no application or audition fees for Glyndebourne Academy.

 Read more about Glyndebourne Academy from previous participants: